Hegra

-Hegra (Ἕγρα, ٱلْحِجْر), also known as Mada’in Salih (مَدَائِن صَالِح), is an archaeological site located in the area of Al-'Ula within Medina Province in the Hejaz region, Saudi Arabia.
+Hegra (الْحِجْر), also known as Mada'in Salih (مَدَائِن صَالِح), is an archaeological site located in the area of Al-'Ula within Medina Province in the Hejaz region, Saudi Arabia.

-A majority of the remains date from the Nabataean Kingdom (1st century AD).
-The site constituted the kingdom's southernmost and second largest city after Petra (modern-day Jordan), its capital city.
+A majority of the remains date from the time of the Nabataean Kingdom, when the city was founded.
+The site constituted the kingdom's southernmost and second largest city after its capital, Petra (modern-day Jordan).
 Traces of Lihyanite and Roman occupation before and after the Nabataean rule, respectively, can also be found.
 The site features more than 110 well-preserved Nabataean tombs carved into sandstone outcrops.

 The archaeological site lies in an arid environment.
 The dry climate, the lack of resettlement after the site was abandoned, and the prevailing local beliefs about the locality have all led to the extraordinary state of preservation of Al-Hijr, providing an extensive picture of the Nabataean lifestyle.
 Thought to mark the southern extent of the Nabataean kingdom, Al-Hijr's oasis agriculture and extant wells exhibit the necessary adaptations made by the Nabataeans in the given environment—its markedly distinct settlement is the second largest among the Nabataean kingdom, complementing that of the more famous Petra archaeological site in Jordan.
 The location of the site at the crossroads of trade, and the various languages, scripts and artistic styles reflected in the façades of its monumental tombs further set it apart from other archaeological sites.
 It has duly earned the nickname "The Capital of Monuments" among Saudi Arabia's 4,000 archaeological sites.

 The Quran places the settlement of the area by the Thamudi people during the days of the prophet Salih, between those of Nuh (Noah) and Hud on one hand, and those of Ibrahim (Abraham) and Musa (Moses) on the other.
 However, a definitive historical chronology can not be obtained through the order of verses because the Quranic chapters (see surah) deal with different subjects in non-chronologic order.
 According to the Quran, the Thamudis were punished by God for their idolatry, struck by an earthquake and lightning blasts.
 Thus, the site has earned a reputation as a cursed place—an image which the national government is attempting to overcome as it seeks to develop Mada'in Salih for its potential for tourism.

 In 2008, UNESCO proclaimed Mada'in Salih as a site of patrimony, becoming Saudi Arabia's first World Heritage Site.
 It was chosen for its well-preserved remains from late antiquity, especially the 131 monumental rock-cut tombs, with their elaborately ornamented façades, of the Nabataean Kingdom.